Easter Rice Krispie Treats with Peeps

 DID YOU KNOW?

-We are melting the Peeps and butter in the microwave because this will help them retain their brilliant color.
-If we do this on the stovetop, their colors will become a little more muted because the sugar on the exterior of the Peeps will cook.
+We melt the Peeps and butter in the microwave because this will help them retain their brilliant color.
+If we do this on the stovetop, even over low heat, their colors will become a little more muted because the sugar on the exterior of the Peeps will cook.

 Mix the treats.
 Pour the cereal into the large bowl with the butter and marshmallow mixture.